At a Glance

 We think you need these skills to ace Headteacher

 Understand the School's Ethos: Before applying, take time to understand Glenwood School's ethos and values.
-Reflect this understanding in your application by demonstrating how your vision aligns with their commitment to innovation and excellence in special needs education.
+Reflect this understanding in your application by demonstrating how your vision aligns with their commitment to innovation, inclusion, and excellence in special needs education.

-Highlight Relevant Experience: In your CV and cover letter, emphasise your proven leadership and management skills, particularly in special needs education.
-Provide specific examples of how you've developed and implemented a vision that has led to outstanding educational standards.
+Highlight Relevant Experience: In your CV and cover letter, emphasise your proven leadership and management skills.
+Provide specific examples of how you have developed and implemented a vision in previous roles, particularly in special needs education.

-Show Commitment to Inclusion: Make sure to articulate your commitment to inclusion and equality of access in your application.
-Discuss how you have previously promoted respect and collaboration among students, staff, and the wider community.
+Showcase Your Commitment to Inclusion: Make sure to articulate your commitment to inclusion and equality of access in your application.
+Discuss any initiatives or programmes you have led that promote respect and collaboration among students, staff, and the wider community.

-Prepare for the Interview: If selected for an interview, prepare to discuss how you can inspire others to achieve excellence.
-Be ready to share your strategies for maintaining high levels of achievement and how you plan to support the personal achievements of every pupil.
+Prepare for the Interview: If selected for an interview, prepare to discuss how you would maintain outstanding educational standards and inspire others to achieve excellence.
+Be ready to share your strategies for supporting staff and fostering a high-performing team environment.

 How to prepare for a job interview at Glenwood School-3